Price Per Person From:From: POA

 River Club is located on the banks of the Zambezi River and ranks amongst the top lodges in Zambia.
 Just across the river is the Zambezi National Park, which makes spotting animals from you own private deck a common occurrence.
 It is located not far from the Victoria Falls, the main attraction in Zambia and one of the natural wonders of the world.

 River Club boasts eight luxuriously furnished, split-level chalets.
-The chalets are fashioned from timber with thatched roofing and a completely open front, so you may enjoy an uninterrupted view of the magnificent Zambezi River during your African safari.
+The chalets are fashioned from timber with thatched roofing and a completely open front, so you may enjoy an uninterrupted view of the magnificent Zambezi River during your safari in Zambia.
 Every chalet is fitted with an en suite bathroom, positioned in such a way that guests may enjoy the surrounding views from the comfort of a relaxing bubble bath.
 The gardens surrounding the main house are beautifully kept.

 South Africa's safari areas are as diverse as the country itself, from desert to forests.